Site Description

 Fish and Shellfish:

-- Fresh water mussels (Western floaters, Western pearlshell, and Western ridgemussel) are found throughout most of the region.
+- Freshwater mussels are found throughout most of the region.

 Wildlife:

-- Great blue and Green herons, along with Bald eagles [FCo/SS] and Ospreys, nest and forage year-round along waterways throughout the region.
+- Great blue and green herons, along with raptors (including bald eagle, osprey and peregrine falcon) nest and forage year-round along waterways throughout the region.

-- Mammals common to the region include beaver, muskrat, river otter, mink and raccoon.
-All of these small mammals are vulnerable to contact with spilled oil because of their habitat preferences.
-Western gray squirrel [ST] and Mazama pocket gopher [ST/ST] presence documented at locations throughout drainage.
+- Mammals common to the region include semi-aquatic species such as beaver, muskrat, river otter, mink and raccoon.
+These small mammals are vulnerable to contact with spilled oil because of their habitat preferences.
+Western gray squirrel [ST] and Mazama pocket gopher [FT/ST] presence is documented at locations throughout the drainage.
 Larger mammals (deer, elk, etc.) are also present throughout this area.
+Seals and sea lions found on the mainstem of the Chehalis River.

-- Wynoochee River (~ Chehalis RM 13).
-Bald eagle [FCo/SS] nesting ~ Wynoochee RM 10.
+- Wynoochee River (Chehalis ~RM 13).
+Bald eagle nesting ~ Wynoochee RM 10.
 Harlequin duck breeding area upstream from about RM 5.
 Waterfowl concentration between RM 0 and RM 1.
-Salmonid presence includes Coho, fall Chinook, fall chum, summer/ winter steelhead, coastal/resident cutthroat.
+Salmonid presence includes coho, fall chinook, fall chum, summer/ winter steelhead, coastal/resident cutthroat.
 Olympic mudminnow [SS] and typical resident fish present.

-- Satsop River (~ Chehalis RM 20).
+- Satsop River (Chehalis ~RM 20).
 Waterfowl concentrations from mouth to ~ Satsop RM 6.
-Western toad [SC] documented in same reach.
-Salmonid presence includes Coho, fall chum, summer/fall Chinook, winter steelhead, coastal cutthroat.
+Salmonid presence includes coho, fall chum, summer/fall chinook, winter steelhead, coastal cutthroat.
 Olympic mudminnow [SS] and typical resident fish present.

-- Scatter Creek (~ Chehalis RM 55).
+- Scatter Creek (Chehalis ~RM 55).
 Wood duck breeding throughout the reach.
-Oregon vesper sparrow [FCo/SC] occurrence west and south of the City of Tenino.
-Extensive Mazama pocket gopher [FT/ST] usage throughout this area.
-Salmonid presence includes Coho, fall Chinook, coastal/resident cutthroat trout.
+Extensive Mazama pocket gopher [FT/ST] presence throughout this area.
+Salmonid presence includes coho, fall chinook, coastal/resident cutthroat trout.
 Typical resident fish present.
 Scatter Creek Wildlife Area located ~RM 5-7.
-There is extensive presence of Mardon skipper [FCo/SE], Valley silverspot [SC], and Taylor’s checkerspot [FE/SE] butterflies near the City of Tenino.
+There is extensive presence of Mardon skipper [SE] and Taylor’s checkerspot [FE/SE] butterflies near the City of Tenino.

-- Newaukum River (~ Chehalis RM 75).
-Bald eagle [FCo/SS] nesting ~ RM 6.
+- Newaukum River (Chehalis ~RM 75).
+Bald eagle nesting ~ RM 6.
 Waterfowl concentrations near the mouth of river.
-Salmonid presence includes Coho, spring/fall Chinook, winter steelhead, coastal/resident cutthroat.
+Salmonid presence includes coho, spring/fall chinook, winter steelhead, coastal/resident cutthroat.
 Olympic mudminnow [SS] documented and is likely to occur in small tributaries and oxbow lakes.

-- South Fork Chehalis River (~ Chehalis RM 88).
-Bald eagle [FCo/SS] nesting near RM 5.
+- South Fork Chehalis River (Chehalis ~RM 88).
+Bald eagle nesting near RM 5.
 Extensive elk winter range.
 Olympic mudminnow [SS] presence documented.
-Salmonid presence includes Coho, spring/fall Chinook, winter steelhead, coastal/resident cutthroat trout
+Salmonid presence includes coho, spring/fall chinook, winter steelhead, coastal/resident cutthroat trout.

 Specific Geographic Areas of Concern – Overview